Skip to Main Content

 Habitat Restoration

-Delta Corpsmembers assess habitats, remove invasive vegetation, plant native species, stabilize slopes, or implement additional modifications to enhance natural environments.
+Corpsmembers at the Camarillo Center may complete habitat restoration projects while working on a natural resources crew.
+Project work varies but may involve assessing habitats, removing invasive vegetation, planting native species, stabilizing slopes, or implementing additional modifications to enhance natural environments.
 Corpsmembers may complete this work in forests, rivers, streams, or other sensitive habitats.

 Discover Habitat Restoration